roleplaysystems/roleplaysystems.github.io/_pages/index.md

 Fortunately, there is a principled way to deal with all of these issues, and that involves embracing the ambiguity and treat everything probabilistically.
 We do not know exactly the contents of the underlying tables, but we can make judgements about which tables are more or less likely.

 Every combination of the underlying tables *T* provides a particular set of marks *M* using the forward tables->marks mapping.
-We only observe *M*, and may have some weak prior beliefs about the values in *T*[^4].
+We only observe *M*, and may have some weak prior beliefs about the values in *T*.
 We can then compute the probability of a particular *T* *given* that the marks are *M*.
 In other words, we ensure that the tables we have in *T*, when passed through the lenses in tables->marks direction, would generate visual patterns similar to the pattern we observe.

 ### PEEKING AT THE UNOBSERVABLE